LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 Under the hood, every Block is a child of the base :class:`~crappy.blocks.Block`, which is itself a child of :obj:`multiprocessing.Process`.
-Each Block thus runs in its own separate process, which is the solution we chose for achieving an optimal performance of the module.
-The main downsides of this architecture are a high complexity, and potential difficulties to ensure a smooth termination of all the processes.
-A detailed description of the objects and strategies used to achieve a clean parallelization can be found in the
-:ref:`next section <developers:detailed runtime sequence of crappy>`.
+Each Block therefore runs in a separate process.
+This isolates Block loops and permits concurrent execution.
+It also adds process-management and shutdown complexity.
+A detailed description of the objects and strategies used to achieve a clean parallelization can be found in the :ref:`next section <developers:detailed runtime sequence of crappy>`.

-As Blocks live each in a separate process, sharing data between each other is not straightforward.
+Because Blocks run in separate processes, they exchange data through explicit communication objects.
 In Crappy, data can be sent from one Block to another only if they have first been linked by a :class:`~crappy.links.Link`.
 Behind each Link is a :obj:`multiprocessing.Pipe`, a low-level object that carries the data.
 In addition to instantiating the Pipe, the Link object also provides methods for the :class:`~crappy.blocks.Block` to use when sending data.